gsoft-inc/wl-hopper/packages/components/src/checkbox/docs/migration-notes.md

 - checked renamed to isSelected
 - disabled renamed to isDisabled
 - Checkbox group's default orientation is now vertical instead of horizontal
+- validationState is removed. use isInvalid instead.
+There is no isValid.